 This section introduces the configuration and functions of the Web-based management.

 About Web-based Management

-The Industrial L2+ Managed Switch offers management features that allow users to manage the Industrial L2+ Managed Switch from anywhere on the network through a standard browser such as Chrome 98.0.xxx or above.
+The Industrial Managed Switch offers management features that allow users to manage the Industrial Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.